Classmates (2006 film): Plot

-2006: It was Murali's dream to have a 15 year reunion with his classmates from college, but he had mysteriously died while still in college in 1991.
+2006: It was Murali's dream to have a 15-year reunion with his classmates from college, but he had mysteriously died while still in college in 1991.
 His parents, Iyer and Lakshmi, both teachers at the college, decide to fulfill their deceased son's dream and organize the reunion.
 His classmates include Suku, Satheesan, Vasu, Pious, Thara and Raziya.
-Suku is now a successful diamond dealer and business tycoon based in Mumbai, Satheesan is a MLA, while Vasu is his PA.
+Suku is now a successful diamond dealer and business tycoon based in Mumbai, Satheesan is an MLA, while Vasu is his PA.
 Pious is settled in the Middle East and Thara is a classical dancer and runs a dancing school.
 Raziya had suffered a nervous breakdown years ago and is on her way to a slow recovery.

 All the old classmates arrive for the reunion and are reliving their old memories.
 Unexpectedly, Suku attempts suicide that night, although the friends suspect that this is not the case.
+Even though they find out his personal diary with many negative notes and suicide notes penned by him, they refuse to believe.
 Pious then narrates Suku's back story to Iyer while at the hospital.

 1991: Murali is a singer, Suku is a firebrand student union leader in student politics and Pious is a rich and spoiled brat and is Suku's best friend.
 Suku's rival Satheeshan leads the opposite faction of student politics with his sidekick Vasu.
-Thara Kurup is the daughter of an MLA and also an award winning classical dancer.
+Thara Kurup is the daughter of an MLA and also an award-winning classical dancer.
 Raziya comes from a conservative Muslim family.

 During the final year of college, when Satheeshan finds out that Suku and Thara are in love, he plans to separate them and makes her stand against Suku in a college election.
 Just before the election day, Satheeshan steals a letter that Thara wrote for Suku and keeps it inside the ballet box.
 Pious sees this and he and Suku plan to retrieve the letter in the night but are unable to do so.
 The same night, Raziya and Murali, who are in love with each other decide to meet in the generator room to elope.
 Raziya waits for Murali in the generator room; however Murali does not show up.
 The next day, Thara's letter gets exposed which causes a public scandal and Satheeshan tells everyone including Thara that Suku was the one who put the letter inside the ballot box to misuse the letter.
 Thara breaks up with Suku and a vicious fight then breaks out between Suku and Satheeshan.
 During the fight, they are told that Murali has been found dead by Raziya in the generator room.
 Raziya then has a nervous breakdown.

 After Murali's funeral, Suku decides to discontinue his studies.
 He goes to Mumbai and begins his diamond business.
 His business associate, Shantharam, helps Suku with his family as well and marries him to his daughter Ratna.
 After Shantharam's death, Suku takes over the business, but he and Ratna get a divorce.